craftcms/docs/docs/4.x/config/app.md

 ```

 ::: warning
-Pay careful attention to the structure, here—we’re only modifying the existing component’s `mutex` _property_ and leaving the rest of its config as-is.
+Pay careful attention to the structure of the configuration object: we’re only modifying the existing `mutex` component’s nested _driver_ property and leaving the rest of its config as-is.
+The mutex _component_ should always be an instance of <craft4:craft\mutex\Mutex>,
 :::

 ## Modules